TylerMclaughlin/wav_clustering_workflow/readme.md

 This tool uses machine learning to organize a given collection of audio samples by acoustic similarity.

 Presented as a workflow in `Python`, this project applies hierarchical clustering on 68 derived acoustic features for the purposes of grouping and ordering audio samples by similarity.
-Then it uses the clustering to reorder the samples similarity and saves renamed copies of the `.wav` files to apply the new file organization.
+Then it uses the clustering to reorder the samples and saves renamed copies of the `.wav` files to apply the new file organization.
 Finally, it saves a dendrogram for visualization of the clusters.

 The exploratory `R` code can be used to visualize a clustered feature heatmap and a UMAP dimensionality reduction.